attainer/SimpleParallel/README.md

 * ready() is called when parallel_for is be called on main thread.
 * getNext() is called to get next task index.
 You must design it thread safely.

+If you want to get sample codes.
+See StaticPartitioner.cpp and DynamicPartitioner.cpp

 #Performance